lebsockdeborah/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to other aspects.
 Prioritizing tasks also helps you avoid getting overwhelmed by the sheer amount of work that needs to get done.
  ..Next, always plan beforehand.
 Before starting a new project or working through a problem, take a moment to think through the steps you need to take to achieve your goal.
 Creating a plan will not only help ensure you cover all the necessary bases but will also keep you on track and prevent you from getting sidetracked.
 Planning can also help identify potential issues or roadblocks before you encounter them, allowing you time to address them proactively.

+# 2023-12-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity and always strive to keep your codebase clean and modular.
+Remember, code is read far more often than it is written, so prioritize clarity and readability over cleverness."